-Test pilots have also tested the asymmetric release of full stalls on the Ascent3.
+Test pilots have also tested the asymmetric release of full stalls on the Summit XC3.
 This manoeuvre is ONLY for reference and should not be emulated by owners.

-the minimum speed is recognised through the notable lack of forward speed and thereby winds noise and the extreme increase in brake line tension.
+careful!
+The approach of the minimum speed is recognised through the notable lack of forward speed and thereby wind noise and the extreme increase in brake line tension.
 Up until the wing starts to fall back the pilot may resume normal flight by simply releasing the brakes.